 Enduring Questions Courses

-This seminar course explores the nature of leadership by examining contemporary leadership theory and relating it to relevant examples found in works of literature, philosophy, and history.
+(Online, with service learning)This seminar course explores the nature of leadership by examining contemporary leadership theory and relating it to relevant examples found in works of literature, philosophy, and history.
 Themes that will be explored, among others, include character, communication, vision, motivation, success, and failure.
 Lessons will be extracted from select leadership figures in literature and history.